letheascetic/coder/IOT/symantec.md

 * Elliptic Curve Cryptography (ECC) has been proven 10x faster and more efficient than traditional encryption in resource constrained chips, such as IoT chips.

-* 224-bit ECC at a minimum for end-entity certificates, with 256-bit and 384-bit preferred; (b) 256-bit ECC at a minimum for root certificates, with 384-bit preferred.
+* (a) 224-bit ECC at a minimum for end-entity certificates, with 256-bit and 384-bit preferred; (b) 256-bit ECC at a minimum for root certificates, with 384-bit preferred.

-*
+* embed both roots of trust and device certificates into devices

+#### Protecting Devices

+* Protecting the Code that Drives IoT, code signing
+* (a) 224-bit ECC at a minimum for end-entity certificates, with 256-bit and 384-bit preferred; (b) 521-bit ECC at a minimum for root certificates
+* Effective Host-Based Protection for IoT
+* system hardening, whitelisting, application sandboxing, reputation-based technology, antimalware, and encryption.

+### Managing Devices

+• Configuration updates
+• Management of security content and security telemetry for security analytics
+• Management of telemetry and control for proper system function
+• Diagnostics and remediation
+• Management of Network Access Control (NAC) credentials
+• Management of permissions, and countless other examples